epam/NGB/docs/test-cases/BLAST_Search/BLASTn/Search/Search_for_ exclude_organism.md

 # Search for exclude organism
 Test verifies
- - that it is possible to download the search results to the local workstation as CSV file
+ - that it is possible to set organisms that will be excluded from the search

 **Prerequisites**:
  - dataset = **dm6_data**, .vcf = **[agnts3.09-28.trim.dm606.realign.bam](https://ngb-oss-builds.s3.amazonaws.com/public/data/demo/ngb_demo_data/agnts3.09-28.trim.dm606.realign.bam.bai)**